-There are online tools, like BLANK and BLANK that help predict how visiable and strong the Northern Lights will be on a given night.
+There are online tools, like the My Aurora Forecast app and Aurora Alerts that help notify you and predict how visible and strong the Northern Lights will be on a given night.
 Of course, you can always try to view the Northern Lights without optimal conditions – they just may not be as vibrant.

 To help get you started, we’ve handpicked four locations that we think will give you the best chance.

 Just a 20 minute drive north of Prince George, the Salmon River offers a spectacular viewing platform on the rocky shores and calm riverbed.
 With a designated parking lot, located right on the highway – it’s easy for people to navigate to in the dark.
 The site also has picnic tables and washroom facilities as well.

 For an extra treat, consider staying at the Salmon Valley Campground which is located on the river bank just down the road from the public parking lot.
 You’ll be able to cozy up by the fire as you wait for darkness to fall.

 This area is a prime place to watch the night sky because you’re on one of the highest peaks around but be warned – climbing up Teapot Mountain is a challenge in the daylight and even more of a challenge in the dark.
 To be safe, make sure you’re familiar with the trail, you have good lighting (and extra batteries) and travel in a group.
 If you have the patience, we recommend going up during the daylight and packing sleeping bags and plenty of warm beverages to make your time more enjoyable.